mjbernet3/fomo/README.md

 ## Install Guide
 ### Pre-Requisites
-You must have the following installed and configured before proceeding, see provided links for more information:
+You should have the following installed and configured before proceeding, see provided links for more information:
 - Android Studio and Android SDK (https://developer.android.com/studio)
 - Android Studio Emulator
 - XCode and iOS SDK (mac only: https://apps.apple.com/us/app/xcode/id497799835?mt=12)